 Proposal as a Province or Territory

 Proposals have included making the TCI the 11th province of Canada, admitting it as a territory, or joining with an existing province.

 Creating a new province requires the support of at least 7 provincial legislatures (covering at least 50% of the population), and this is an unlikely option.

-Admitting as a territory requires only an act by the Canadian Federal Government in Ottawa.
+Admitting the islands as a territory requires only an act by the Canadian Federal Government in Ottawa.

-Joining with an existing province (such as Nova Scotia who invited the TCI to join their territory in 2004) would not have any of the problems to overcome.
+Joining an existing province (such as Nova Scotia which invited the TCI to join their territory in 2004) would not have any of the problems to overcome.

 International flights are offered from both Toronto and Montreal.